anasioulas/PCBS_multilayer_perceptron_nn/README.md

 The goal of my project was to create a multilayer (two layers specifically) perceptron neural network from scratch, i.e. without using the standard deep learning libraries of Python like keras or pytorch.

 More specifically, I restricted myself to using only numpy for the construction of the neural network.
-For the sake of illustration, I trained and evaluated the performance my network on a specific data set (more details about that below).
+For the sake of illustration, I trained and evaluated the performance of my network on a specific data set (more details about that below).
 I used pandas and sklearn to prepare my data -the "from sratch" condition applied only to the construction of then neural network.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**